top of page

 Dr. Allison (Allie) Gardner (Principal Investigator)

 I am a medical entomologist and an Associate Professor in the School of Biology and Ecology.
 I also am a faculty affiliate of the Ecology and Environmental Sciences program and the Senator George J. Mitchell Center for Sustainability Solutions.
 I enjoy mentoring graduate and undergraduate students on independent projects spanning a range of topics in entomology and disease ecology, engaging in interdisciplinary research collaborations across the campus and the state, and promoting opportunities for students to explore new scientific problems and ecological settings through study abroad and international research experience.
 At UMaine, I teach General Entomology (BIO 326), Emerging Infectious Diseases (BIO 431), and Experimental Design (BIO 509).
-I received my PhD in Entomology and MS degrees in Statistics and Pathobiology from the University of Illinois at Urbana-Champaign, and my BA from Williams College.
+I received my PhD in Entomology and MS degrees in Statistics and Pathobiology from the University of Illinois at Urbana-Champaign, my MS in Behavioral Science from the London School of Economics and Political Science, and my BA from Williams College.

 CURRENT LAB MEMBERS